Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Introduction

-To gain a more objective understanding of cyclonic-anticyclonic interactions in the pressure field, we introduce an approach based on Topological Data Analysis (TDA).
-In particular, we apply persistent homology to sea-level pressure anomalies over the North Atlantic, providing a topological characterization of the structures underlying these interactions.
-Persistent homology provides a quantitative way to characterize the “shape” of data by identifying their topological features — such as connected components, loops or voids — and tracking their persistence across different threshold levels (Otter et al. 2017 \cite{Otter_2017}).
+In this work, we introduce a complementary approach based on Topological Data Analysis (TDA), where cyclonic and anticyclonic structures are identified as topological features of evolving scalar fields.
+In particular, we apply persistent homology to sea-level pressure anomalies over the Northern Hemisphere, providing a topological characterization of these pressure systems.
+Persistent homology provides a quantitative way to characterize the “shape” of data by identifying their topological features, such as connected components, loops, or voids, and tracking their persistence at different threshold levels (Otter et al. 2017 \cite{Otter_2017}).

+A potential source of confusion arises regarding the term ``persistence.''
+In meteorology and climate science, persistence typically refers to \textit{temporal duration}.
+In the context of TDA, however, it refers to \textit{topological persistence} (the robustness of a feature across scales).
+To avoid ambiguity, we adopt the term \textbf{topological depth} to describe the life span of a feature within a filtration, and the term ``duration'' for its temporal meaning.

-Applying persistent homology to climate data is a relatively new endeavor, and recent studies demonstrate its promise in revealing patterns that are hard to detect with conventional analyses.
-For example, Muszynski et al. (2019 \cite{Muszynski_2019}) used TDA to automatically recognize atmospheric river patterns in climate model output, and Tymochko et al. (2020 \cite{Tymochko_2020}) quantified the diurnal cycle of hurricane convection by analyzing satellite images with persistent homology.
-Strommen et al. (2023 \cite{Strommen_2022}) recently showed that persistent homology can identify low-dimensional “weather regimes” in midlatitude atmospheric flow – highlighting that the presence of multiple persistent topological holes in the atmospheric state space corresponds to regimes like the NAO phases.
+Applying persistent homology to climate data is a relatively new endeavor, and recent studies demonstrate its promise in revealing patterns that are hard to detect with conventional analyzes.
+For example, Muszynski et al. (2019 \cite{Muszynski_2019}) used TDA to automatically recognize atmospheric river patterns in the output of the climate model, and Tymochko et al. (2020 \cite{Tymochko_2020}) quantified the diurnal cycle of hurricane convection by analyzing satellite images with persistent homology.
+Strommen et al. (2023 \cite{Strommen_2022}) recently showed that persistent homology can identify low-dimensional “weather regimes” in midlatitude atmospheric flow – highlighting that the presence of multiple persistent topological holes in the atmospheric state space corresponds to regimes such as the NAO phases.
 These applications underscore that TDA is emerging as a powerful tool in geophysical and climate science, capable of capturing qualitative structural characteristics of complex datasets.